aakankshabhende/aakankshabhende/README.md

 ## <b>Hey there! 👋🏻</b>

-I'm Aakanksha, a CSE grad 2023 (Gold Medalist), I work at [Red Hat](https://www.redhat.com/) as an Associate Software Engineer and I'm an open source enthusiast who has guided <b>100+ participants</b> to start their open-source journey.
+I'm Aakanksha, a CSE grad 2023 (Gold Medalist), I work at [Red Hat](https://www.redhat.com/) as an Associate Software Engineer with the Experience Engineering team.

+I'm an open source enthusiast who has guided <b>100+ participants</b> to start their open-source journey.
 I have contributed to numerous open-source projects and now mentoring various projects and teams.

 I'm a LiFT’23 scholar, recognized under the <b>Women in Open Source</b> category amongst the *top 500 scholars globally*.